The man behind Buffalo’s iconic DL&W train shed.

 Bush’s vision, sustained

-Lincoln Bush retired from the DL&W in the early 1920s and passed in 1940.
-But his influence remains visible today in the graceful curves of skylit train sheds, like that of the DL&W terminal, where a century-old structure is once again finding purpose.
+Lincoln Bush retired from the DL&W in the early 1920s, passing away in 1940.
+However, his influence remains visible today in the graceful curves of significant North American train sheds, like that of the DL&W terminal.